Color is an important part of the human experience. It can change our mood, our actions, reactions, thinking and emotions.

-Interestingly, both men and women rate as their favorite colors – so this could be a good place to start if you are undecided.
+Interestingly, both men and women rate blue and green as their favorite colors – so this could be a good place to start if you are undecided.

 Finally, it’s important to test the success of a color scheme – try it out and analyse key stats like time on page and conversion rates to see what kind of a difference it makes.